Sonoyta pupfish: Description

 The Sonoyta pupfish has a thick, chubby body with a superior mouth filled with tricuspid teeth.
 The scales have spine-like projections.
 The body colors of males and females vary.
 Females (and juveniles) have narrow, vertical dark bands on the sides of the body, with a disjoined lateral band.
 Although females (and juveniles) have silver bodies, the fins are generally colorless, with the exception of an ocellate spot on the dorsal fin, and sometimes, a dark spot on the anal fin.
 Mature, breeding males, however, have darker fins, attached to a light to sky-blue body.
 The posterior part of their caudal peduncle (base if the tail) is yellow or orange, and sometimes, an intense orange-red.
 Compared to other pupfishes, the Quitobaquito pupfish has a larger head, mouth and body, but smaller fins and shorter caudal peduncle.
 The Quitobaquito pupfish also has a deeper head and longer jaw.

 Range

 The Sonoyta pupfish currently has a very small range, which is estimated to cover less than 11 km2.
-In the United States, it only survives in the Quitobaquito Springs, a part of the Gila River basin in the Organ Pipe Cactus National Monument of south-central Arizona.
+In the United States, it only survives in the Quitobaquito Springs, a part of the [Sonoyta River] basin in the Organ Pipe Cactus National Monument of south-central Arizona.
 It also occurs just across the border in Mexico.
 Elsewhere it is only found in two short stretches of the Sonoyta River in Sonora, Mexico.